-Applicants not admitted will be ranked and placed on an alternate list and will be admitted in order, if space becomes available.
-Applicants on the alternate list for full admissions for one year will not be carried over to a waiting list the following year(s), but will have to reapply and will be ranked with applicants of the new year.
+Applicants not offered Tentative Program Placement will be ranked, placed on an alternate list and will be admitted in that order, if space becomes available.
+Applicants remaining after the fall class has been filled will not be carried over to a waiting list the following year(s); they will have to reapply, meet current admission requirements, retest, and will be ranked with the applicants for the next year.